A Thing Called Love (song)

 "A Thing Called Love" is a song written and originally recorded by Jerry Reed in 1968.
-This song has been recorded by many artists, including Jimmy Dean, Elvis Presley, Glen Campbell and Dave Dudley.
+This song has been recorded by many artists, including Jimmy Dean, Elvis Presley, Glen Campbell, and Lynn Anderson.
 In 1971, the song was recorded by Johnny Cash and it became a No. 1 country hit in Canada.
 The record was Cash's biggest hit in Europe, charting in Ireland, the United Kingdom, and the Netherlands.
+Presley's version features The Imperials on backing vocals and is an uncredited duet with their bass singer Armond Morales; it was also recorded in 1971 and was released on his third and final gospel album, He Touched Me in 1972.